-The pacemaker: Nigerian power plant sets new standards for construction
+The pacemaker: Nigerian power plant sets new benchmarks for building in emerging markets

 The new 461-megawatt Azura-Edo power plant near Benin City, Nigeria, already delivers up to 10 percent of the country’s on-grid power – a milestone in its own right.
 But its construction also set new benchmarks for excellence in speed, financing and safety – providing valuable lessons for future power projects in emerging markets.